Malacca General Hospital

-Malacca General Hospital (Hospital Besar Melaka) is a government-funded public hospital in Malacca City, Malacca, Malaysia.
+Malacca General Hospital (Hospital Besar Melaka) is a government-funded district general hospital in Malacca City, Center Malacca, Malacca, Malaysia.
 A secondary and specialist hospital, it serves as a referral centre for patients from primary and health centres in the state as well as the northern part of Johor and the Tampin district of Negeri Sembilan.

 Location

 The general hospital is located in the Jalan Peringgit/Jalan Bukit Palah which is about 15 minutes drive from the Malacca City.
 It has a land area of approximately 17.4 acre and possesses well-equipped facilities and infrastructure.
 An expansion plan is currently in progress which will add several new buildings on the site.

 History

 With initial funding of Straits Settlement $2.34 million, Malacca General Hospital opened on 12 February 1934 in a ceremony over which Sir Cecil Clementi presided.
 The grand opening was also attended by British Colonial Secretary Andrew Caldecott, Commanding Officer Major General Lewin, Director of Medical Treatment and Health Dr R.D.
 Fitzgerald, Resident Counselor M.W.
 Millington and many other well-known guests including 700 people from Malacca.